Skip to Content

 Highlights: Loving, Playful, Social

 The Shih Tzu is a legendary dog breed that’s been bred in China for thousands of years.
-In mandarin, their name translates to “little lion” because of their lion-like mane.
+And for all those years, they’ve been used as lap dogs for elites.
+It’s also worth noting that their name translates to “little lion” because of their lion-like mane.

-Though playful, fun-loving and outgoing, the Shih Tzu can be mischievous at times.
+They can be playful, fun-loving and outgoing, but the Shih Tzu may be mischievous at times.
 In fact, they tend to get themselves in trouble from time to time.
-Just ask any owner!
+Just ask any owner, and they’ll tell you the same.

 RECOMMENDED: Why Shih Tzus Are Smart